 Everybody likes to be surrounded by people with common interests and as such there are a few hotels in San Diego favored by gay travelers – although to be clear there are no exclusively gay hotels in San Diego sadly.

 The Hillcrest gaybourhood is at the forefront of LGBTQ+ inclusiveness in San Diego – and while it is a diverse community brimming with queer nightlife and gay-owned businesses, there are no hotels here.
 Its proximity to the San Diego downtown, and the many cute surrounding neighborhoods give you a wealth of funky gay-friendly hotel options to consider which are not too far away.
+Personally, we loved to stay in Little Italy, but if you have a car you could also consider staying at one of San Diego’s many diverse beach neighborhoods.

 The following gay-friendly hotels in San Diego are only the most recommended, but there are hundreds of other hotels in San Diego if you don’t find quite find what you are looking for.
 Whether you want a fun and social hostel, a cheap but private place to crash after a night of partying or a chic luxury option to sip cocktails surrounded by fashionable people, Gay San Diego as something for everyone!